The Strategic Shift: Why Infrastructure Speed Demands Protocol Rigor

 Appendix: Modeling Transparency & Assumptions

-The calculations and risks identified in this article are based on scenario modeling, not controlled laboratory studies.
+The calculations and risks identified are based on scenario modeling, not controlled laboratory studies.

 | Parameter | Value / Range | Unit | Rationale |